Particular/docs.particular.net/transports/sql/index_alwaysencrypted_sqltransport_[6.2,).partial.md

 The steps to make use of SQL Always Encrypted are:

 1. Make sure SQL Always Encrypted is configured correctly with the correct certificate or key stores on the database engine and the client machines.
-1. Encrypt the `Body` and `Header` columns for the `endpoint` table that you are enabling encryption for.
+1. Encrypt the `Body` and `Header` columns for the `endpoint` table that encryption is being enabled for.
 1. Encrypt the `Body` and `Header` columns for the `endpoint.Delayed` table.
 1. Ensure the connection string for the endpoint includes the `Column Encryption Setting = Enabled;` connection string parameter.
 1. Ensure the connection string for ServiceControl also includes the `Column Encryption Setting = Enabled;` connection string parameter.